 A student may petition to have all or a portion of their previous academic record expunged.
 This request will expunge ALL courses taken during the time period requested.
 A Clean Slate may be requested only for courses taken during a time span and may not be used to selectively remove courses from the academic record.
-This request will not remove any financial obligations that may be due the College.
+This request will not remove any financial obligations that may be due the College or effect current Satisfactory Academic Progress (SAP) standing.

-If the student is or has been a recipient of any form of financial aid, he/she must discuss the ramifications of this request with the Financial Aid Office prior to submitting the request.
+If the student is or has been a recipient of any form of financial aid, he/she ust discuss the ramifications o this request with the Financial Aid Office prior to submitting the request

 A period of at least six academic semesters must have elapsed between the ending date of the last semester of courses requested to be expunged and the date of this request.

-There is no limit to the number of Clean Slates the

-student may petition for if the purpose is to re-enter SSCC.
+There is no limit to the number of Clean Slates the student may petition for if the purpose is to re-enter SSCC.
 If the Clean Slate is requested to begin work at any other institutions, it will be granted only once for this purpose.

-Contact the Records Office for Clean Slate Request forms.
+Contact the Records Office for Clean Slate equest forms.